elevien/math50_2025/unit3.md

 # Statistical inference for linear regression models

 This unit introduces statistical inference for **single‑predictor linear regression**.
-In this context, we will learn all the basics of linear regression modeling and statistical inference, including: to fit an OLS line, quantify uncertainty in estimates via **standard errors**, **confidence intervals**, and **hypothesis tests**.
-We will also learn about **estimators** and **bias–variance tradeoffs**.
-While the mathematical details of these topics could take an entire course, we will focus on building intuition with numerical experiments in Python and rules of thumb.
-You will not need to learn the formulae for t-distributions and chi-squared distributions, only where these things come from and when/why they matter.
+Building on the examples from last week, we will learn about **estimators** and their properties, such as **standard errors** and **confidence intervals**.
+We will then apply these concepts to linear regression modeling, deriving an unbiased estimator of the regression slope and understanding how **hypothesis tests** work for single-predictor regression models.
+Regression to the mean will also be covered.

 Material:
 - [Notes and exercises](/public/latex_notes/unit3/unit3.pdf)
 - [Colab notebook (2024)](https://colab.research.google.com/drive/1_4zOruAWfJ3HQoIf9sjefk3z0APko94-?usp=sharing)

 # Concepts
 Estimators, bias and consistency, Linear regression (single predictor) model and assumptions, Covariance, correlation and their relationship to regression slope.
+Regression to the mean.
 Least squares interpretation of covariance formula.
 Hypothesis testing for regression models.

 # Things to practice